ntop/ipt_geofence/README.md

 This tool allows you to protect your host/network by preventing communications with unwanted countries (aka geofencing).
 Furthermore it allows you to specify a list of blacklists that enable you to drop well-known attackers.

 # Prerequisites
 You need to install GeoIP libraries, Netfilter Queue, curl and JSONCPP packages in addition to the compiler.

 For Ubuntu/Debian based systems do:
 ``sudo apt-get install build-essential autoconf automake autogen libmaxminddb-dev libcurl4-openssl-dev libnetfilter-queue-dev libjsoncpp-dev``

+On FreeBSD
+``pkg install -y autoconf automake curl libmaxminddb jsoncpp libzmq4``

 The tool also needs a GeoIP database that you can obtain from sites such as [db-ip](https://db-ip.com/db/download/ip-to-country-lite) or [maxmind](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en).